Kotlin/dokka/docs/topics/runners/cli.md

      -outputDir "./dokka/html"
 ```

-> Due to an internal class conflict, first pass `kotlin-analysis-intellij` and only then `kotlin-analysis-compiler`
+> Due to an internal class conflict, first pass `kotlin-analysis-intellij` and only then `kotlin-analysis-compiler`,
-> artifact, otherwise it can lead to obscure exceptions such as `NoSuchFieldError`.
+> otherwise it can lead to obscure exceptions such as `NoSuchFieldError`.
 >
 {type="note"}